 The bill amends the Drain Code of 1956 to enhance the processes for determining and apportioning costs related to drainage projects.
 Key updates include new provisions for acquiring right-of-way through eminent domain, the establishment of a final order of determination by the drain commissioner, and a requirement for the commissioner to file this order within five days.
-Additionally, the bill clarifies the responsibilities of the drain commissioner regarding the number of installments for drainage tax collection and the apportionment of costs based on benefits to municipalities and landowners.
-It also improves the notification process for public meetings on benefit apportionment, requiring advertising on official websites and mailing notices to affected landowners.
+The bill also clarifies the responsibilities of the drain commissioner regarding the number of installments for drainage tax collection and the apportionment of costs based on benefits to municipalities and landowners.
+Additionally, it improves the notification process for public meetings on benefit apportionment, requiring advertising on official websites and mailing notices to affected landowners.

-Further amendments focus on the issuance of bonds for drain districts, assigning the responsibility for additional levies to the drain commissioner instead of the governing body.
-The bill specifies that these additional assessments apply only to drain orders or bonds issued after March 28, 1956, and outlines exempt lands.
-It also establishes procedures for the drainage board to secure plans and cost estimates, allowing for route changes as necessary, and mandates consideration of public corporations' benefits when apportioning costs.
-Counties can assume additional costs with a two-thirds vote, and any apportionments for subsequent work must be reestablished by the board, providing clear guidance on cost apportionment if chapter 25 is utilized.
+Further amendments focus on the issuance of bonds for drain districts, assigning the drain commissioner the responsibility for additional levies necessary to prevent default on payments, while specifying that these assessments apply only to drain orders or bonds issued after March 28, 1956.
+The bill also outlines the drainage board's responsibilities in securing and approving plans for proposed drains, mandating consideration of benefits to public corporations when determining cost percentages.
+It allows counties to assume additional costs with a two-thirds vote from the county board of commissioners and requires reestablishment of apportionments for subsequent work, ensuring that proceedings are adjusted if chapter 25 is utilized for cost apportioning.

 House Introduced Bill: 280.151